 Since 2010, D’Souza has written two other New York Times bestselling books, Godforsaken and Obama’s America: Unmaking the American Dream, the latter climbing to #1 on the New York Times bestseller list and inspiring a documentary on the same topic.
 The film, called 2016: Obama’s America, has risen to the second highest grossing all-time political documentary, passing Michael Moore’s Sicko and Al Gore’s An Inconvenient Truth.
 In addition, 2016 has risen to #6 on the bestselling list of all documentaries.

 His most recent book is America: Imagine A World Without Her, in which he explores the landscape of a world in which America had lost the Revolutionary War.
-A new film based on his book called America opens nationwide on July 2, 2014.
+A new film based on his book called America opened in theaters on July 2, 2014 and is now available on DVD/Blu-Ray/Digital HD.

 These endeavors—not to mention a razor-sharp wit and entertaining style—have allowed D’Souza to participate in highly-publicized debates about Christianity with some of the most famous atheists and skeptics of our time.